anukarangaire/jarvis/README.md

 # JARVIS
-It is a python based desktop assistant to help people inspired from the movie: IRON MAN
+It is a python based desktop assistant to help people</br>
+inspired from the movie: IRON MAN